 3. How to draw lips: Simplified structures

-Lips are essential elements that connect to the mouth.
-To understand them, let’s try to represent them separately from the mouth and in their simplest forms.
+Lips are essential muscles that connect to the mouth.
+To understand them better let’s try to represent them separately from the mouth and in their simplest forms.

-In this image, we can see how to draw the lips step by step using rounded, curved, and elongated structures, starting from a straight line and without perspective.
-Also, keep in mind that the thickness, width, and length of the lips will depend a lot on the type of character we want to design.
+Here we can see how to draw lips step by step using rounded, curved, and elongated structures, starting from a straight line and without perspective.
+Keep in mind that the thickness, width, and length of the lips will depend a lot on the type of character we want to design.

-If it is difficult for us to imagine the mouth with rounded and curved structures, it is advisable to start by drawing flattened areas (as if it were low poly!).
+If it is difficult to imagine the mouth with rounded and curved structures, it is advisable to start by drawing flattened areas (as if it were low poly!).

 In this way, we can better grasp which areas have the most volume.

-As we have seen in the mouth, there are also key elements on the lips that will help us better understand and design them.
+As you can see there are also key elements in the lips that will help us better understand and design them.